Are all people who sit on the street homeless?

 The local authority, which in this case is Harrogate Borough Council, has the duty to provide Severe Weather Emergency Provision (SWEP) when severe weather is forecast.
 A temperature and wind chill factors are considered by the local authority and if the temperature goes below a certain degree, which is set by the local authority, then SWEP will be activated.
 It is dependent on the local authority as to what is provided, and can be tailored to individuals’ need for shelter.

-Unfortunately SWEP has not run this winter (2017/18) due to the lack of a suitable premises.
-Due to this, the Harrogate Homeless Project have been running an enhanced service from the hostel, offering greater support overnight to any rough sleepers or homeless people who present, allowing greater access into NSNO as well as providing hot food and drinks on the door step.
-Provisions such as warm clothing and sleeping bags have been given out throughout the winter, and service users have been accommodated within hotels and B&B’s when the weather has become severe.
+In addition to any local authority provision, Harrogate Homeless Project run an enhanced service from the hostel, offering greater support overnight to any rough sleepers who present and providing hot food and drinks on the door step.
+Provisions such as warm clothing and sleeping bags can be given out throughout the winter, and service users can be accommodated within hotels and B&B’s should the weather become severe.

 What can homeless people do in the day to get support?